exercism/csharp/exercises/concept/arrays/.docs/instructions.md

 ### 1. Check what the counts were last week

 For comparison purposes, you always keep a copy of last week's counts nearby, which were: 0, 2, 5, 3, 7, 8 and 4.
-Implement the `BirdCount.LastWeek()` method that returns last week's counts:
+Implement the (_static_) `BirdCount.LastWeek()` method that returns last week's counts:

 ```csharp
 BirdCount.LastWeek();